Special Session Classes Held Around the World

 Winter and summer programs abroad offer students international immersion on a short-term schedule.

-While many college students headed home for the winter break between semesters, 118 SUNY students chose to spend theirs on different continents through The College at Brockport’s study abroad programs.
+While many college students headed home for the winter break between semesters, 118 SUNY students chose to spend theirs on different continents through SUNY Brockport’s study abroad programs.

 Brockport has long been a leader in study abroad offerings, with more than 100 programs in more than 35 countries, covering all 7 continents — one of the largest programs in SUNY.
 Short-term winter and summer programs are on the rise nationwide, and Assistant Director of Study Abroad Lindsay Crane has seen them become increasingly popular with Brockport students.
 This past summer, more than 160 SUNY students took part in Brockport’s programs.

 “It’s not uncommon to see students repeat short-term programs, especially if they’re a little nervous at first about going abroad,” said Crane.
 “But then once they gain that confidence, maybe they’ll think about doing a full semester or an internship abroad.”

 Jimmy Luckman ’17 says Brockport’s robust study abroad program was one of the reasons he chose to enroll at Brockport.

 “I grew up in the small town of Lyndonville, NY, and had limited travel experience, so even the thought of leaving the state fascinated me,” he said.
 “I wanted to go somewhere my textbooks did not take me.”
 He found that place at the University of Ghana.